docker-iot/dockzen-agent/README.md

 dockzen-agent is designed to manage for Tizen with Docker and provide services to a client.

+### Branch version

+v0.1
+* Add up to event mechanism in dockzen-agent.

 ### Developer Quick-Start

 To build the daemons, the following build system dependencies are required: